bdavidxyz/chirpy/_drafts/2024-02-12-rails-7-authorization-with-pundit.md

 end
 ```

-## Injecting policies into controller
+## Injecting Pundit policies into controller

 So now let's inject our policy into the controller.